public-awesome/cw-nfts/contracts/cw1155-base/README.md

 ## Importing this contract

-You can also import much of the logic of this contract to build another CW721-compliant contract, such as tradable names, crypto kitties, or tokenized real estate.
+You can also import much of the logic of this contract to build another CW1155-compliant contract, such as tradable game items or tokenized songs & books

-Basically, you just need to write your handle function and import `cw721_base::contract::handle_transfer`, etc and dispatch to them.
+Basically, you just need to write your handle function and import `cw1155_base::contract::handle_transfer`, etc and dispatch to them.
-This allows you to use custom `ExecuteMsg` and `QueryMsg` with your additional calls, but then use the underlying implementation for the standard cw721 messages you want to support.
+This allows you to use custom `ExecuteMsg` and `QueryMsg` with your additional calls, but then use the underlying implementation for the standard cw1155 messages you want to support.
 The same with `QueryMsg`.
 You will most likely want to write a custom, domain-specific `instantiate`.